dstackai/dstack/docs/docs/guides/pipelines.md

     even if you aren't using Git.

 If you configure a project to run pipelines in the cloud, `dstack` will automatically provision the required cloud resources.
-After the workflow is finished, `dstack` will automatically save output artifacts and clean up the cloud resources.
+After the workflow is finished, `dstack` will automatically save output artifacts and clean up cloud resources.

 ??? info "Configuring projects"
     The default project runs pipelines locally.
 However, you can